surveydude/Gillespie-BASIC/README.md

 Over the years, several people have repurposed the Chipmunk Basic 1.0 source code, porting and modifying it in unique ways for various platforms including Apple, Atari, Linux, and others.
 I decided naming this software "Gillespie Basic" would pay respect to the original programmer and more easily distinguish this Windows project from the others.

 Improving Gillespie Basic is a part-time recreational hobby for me but one that I think other folks will enjoy playing around with.
 Whereas Gillespie Basic retains 99% of the original Chipmunk 1.0 functionality, and fewer bugs, I've spent many hours adding more functionality to it, including a BASIC file I/O system and many new BASIC functions.
 I've tried to make the "C" source code easier to understand and work with.
-Much of the code behind my enhancements comes from one of my earlier projects, BCX (The Basic To C Translator).

 My development PC is running Windows 10 Pro 64-bit but I'm compiling for 32-bit.
 I use Mingw32, Pelles-C, and Lcc-Win32 compilers to check simple compatibility.
 Other compilers will certainly work with little or no fuss.
 But understand that Gillespie Basic makes many